-The intact system of supporting lanes, some incorporated within building facades, is rare in the City and improves pedestrian permeability.
+The intact system of supporting lanes, some incorporated within buildings, is rare in the City and improves pedestrian permeability.
+Archaeology of national significance relating to natural geography, Aboriginal culture and the earliest periods of European settlement is known to remain within the area.

-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Recognise and enhance Bridge Street as one of Sydney's pre-eminent urban spaces and as the locality of heritage items which have housed activities of State and National significance. - (c) Protect and extend morning sun access to Macquarie Place, Bridge Street and First Government House Place. - (d) Conserve the existing significant laneways in the area and encourage active uses, where compatible with their significance. - (e) Maintain and reinforce existing important public spaces, intersections and corners, in particular those crowned by significant buildings, such as the Lands Department and the Chief Secretary's Department Building. - (f) Maintain and enhance existing views to the water, and also significant vistas to the Lands Department Building from Loftus Street, Macquarie Place and Bridge Street itself, in addition to the vista along Bridge Street to the Conservatorium of Music.

-- (g) Maintain and reinforce the cohesive and rare streetscape character of Bridge Street and Macquarie Place by requiring new buildings to be built to the street alignment and with building heights that reinforce the existing predominant street frontage height. - (h) Protect vistas that terminate at significant heritage buildings, including nineteenth and twentieth century public and commercial buildings.
+- (a) Development must achieve and satisfy the outcomes expressed in the locality statement and supporting general objectives for special character areas, in addition to the principles below. - (b) Enhance Macquarie Place as one of Sydney's pre-eminent urban spaces, and recognise the unique collective value of heritage items that align Bridge Street, many that are of state and national significance. - (c) Conserve and enhance the heritage significance of the area including the nineteenth and twentieth century buildings and landscapes, and their settings. - (d) Protect and enhance solar access to Macquarie Place, Bridge Street and First Government House Place. - (e) Conserve the significant lane network, and protect and enhance solar access and encourage active uses, where compatible with their significance. - (f) Maintain and enhance significant views along streets north to the water, views east along Bridge Street to the Conservatorium of Music and Domain, and vistas that terminate at significant heritage buildings. - (g) Maintain and reinforce the cohesive and rare streetscape character of Bridge Street and Macquarie Place by requiring new buildings to be built to the street alignment, with building heights that reinforce the existing predominant street frontage height, and frontages incorporating Sydney sandstone. - (h) Conserve significant tree plantings and archaeological resources. - (i) Promote an understanding of the historical and symbolic value of the area through interpretation. - (j) Enhance the character of Reiby Place and Customs House Lane by protecting solar access, and encourage active uses, where compatible with the significance of aligning buildings.
+New development along these lanes should provide appropriate street wall heights and high quality designed active frontages.